February 2002

 Putting online works into the public domain is one way to create open access to them.
 But this method leaves authors with fewer rights than they might want, e.g. the right to prevent plagiarism or the publication of corrupted versions of their work, while using copyright law to protect authors' basic rights does not interfere with the kind of open access that matters for research and education.
 The primary purpose of BOAI is to enhance and accelerate research.
 Researchers do not need the right to publish mangled or misattributed versions of the work of other researchers.
 Hence, letting authors retain the right to control the integrity and proper citation of their work will not interfere with the kind of open access that BOAI endorses.

-Must users ask the author (or copyright holder) for consent every time they wish to make or distribute a copy?
+Must users ask the author (or copyright holder) for consent every time

 No. The author's consent to open access for a given article is manifested by self-archiving the article in an open-access archive, by publishing it in an open-access journal, or by some explicit statement attached to the article.
 Open-access archives and journals will help readers by making clear that they offer open access to all their contents, and they will respect authors by offering open access only to the works for which their authors have consented to open access.
 However, if a copyrighted work is on the internet but not in such an archive or journal, and there is no other indication of the copyright holder's wishes, then users should seek permission for any copying that would exceed fair use.